papiodesu/leptos_book/src/view/04_iteration.md

         })
         .collect::<Vec<_>>();

-    // Note that if `counter_buttons` were a reactive list
+    // Note that if 「counter_buttons」 were a reactive list
     // and its value changed, this would be very inefficient:
     // it would rerender every row every time the list changed. view! {